ikm4rkov/RawReadsProcessor/README.md

+Raw reads processor for RNA-DNA interaction sequencing data obtained by "All-to-all" methods.
+The package allows to find, remove and substitude subsequences in .FASTQ files, the search is approximate for the main programm and exact for ends processor.
+Supports both single-end and paired-end data.
+Version changelog and usage can be found below:

 Version 1.0 (V1.0.cpp) - only single-end file input, old verison (old read forming method, will skip the last read unless you add '\n@'.

 Version 1.1 (V1.1.cpp) - single-end and paired-end input.
 The algorithm is non-greedy, it will process the first match.
 EndsProcessor is position-based, it will process either 5' or 3' specified.

+Version 1.2 (v1.2.cpp) - added -u option for methods such as Red-C which require specific linker orientation.

 Allows grammar: